 You can use AWS Application Discovery Service to expedite this process and better understand your workloads.
 It collects server specification information, performance data, and details of running processes and network connections.
 The data can also be used to create a detailed cost estimate prior to a cloud migration or to group servers into applications for planning purposes.

 Even a smoothly run cloud migration can encounter issues that disrupt business operations.
 Application dependency mapping is an important part of your cloud migration checklist because it provides visibility into the interdependencies of your business services and apps.
 If something goes down, you’ll know what else may be affected so you quickly troubleshoot and implement failovers and backups to protect critical apps.

 There are numerous application dependency mapping tools available, including professional solutions, free and open-source options.
 Each has advantages and disadvantages.

 The Business Impact Analysis (BIA)

-A business impact analysis (BIA) will help you understand the value of your workloads.
+A business impact analysis (BIA)is also crucial for your cloud migration checklist because it will help you understand the value of your workloads.
 Like BIAs used in disaster recovery planning, a workload-specific BIA provides insights into the operational, financial, and reputational effects to your business if the workloads weren’t available or didn’t perform as needed.